pangpang20/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 </File>

 :::tip
-The `owner` value is flexible and accepts arbitrary inputs in addition to the required `email` field.
+The `owner` key is flexible and accepts arbitrary inputs in addition to the required `email` field.
 For example, you could include a custom field like `favorite_food` to add context about the team.
 :::

 ## Attach groups to models